JosephABudd/kickzig/The-Plan.md

 ### The Contacts screen

 The **Contacts** screen will be a panel-screen with 4 panels. _A panel-screen can have multiple panels but only renders one panel at a time._ If there are contacts then the **Select** panel will be the default panel.
-If there are no consact records then the **Add** panel will be the default panel.
+If there are no contact records then the **Add** panel will be the default panel.

 1. **The Select panel** will display a scrolling list of contacts.
 Each listing is verbose containing the whole contact record.
 It should also have an add icon that will allow the user to switch to the **Add** panel and add a new contact.
 1. The **Add** panel will display an editable contact form with an **Add** button to submit the edits.
 A **Cancel** button will clear the form and if there are any contact records, go back to the **Select** panel.